Joshua-Brent-Collins/M3C/README.md

 * We used this to initially help regulate our [Mass Fabricator](https://ftbwiki.org/Mass_Fabricator) from using too much power early in the game.
 We wound up using a more specific script later on that balanced power usage with [scrap](https://ftbwiki.org/Scrap) consumption.

 ## sesame
 * One of our sillier scripts.
 This script utilizes a Sensor (similar to changeLights above) to detect when a player has approached.
-Upon doing so, a door chime was played using a [Note Block](https://minecraft.gamepedia.com/Note_Block) and a redstone signal was sent out on both sides.
-This redstone signal was sent to some sticky pistons for a vanilla-like automation of a door.
-After existing the Sensor range, the opposite door chime would play and the redstone signal would stop, thus closing the doors.
+Upon doing so, a door chime is played using a [Note Block](https://minecraft.gamepedia.com/Note_Block) and a redstone signal is sent out on both sides.
+Our redstone signal is sent to two sticky pistons for a vanilla-like automation of a door.
+After exiting the Sensor range, the opposite door chime plays and the redstone signal stops.

 ## utils
 * Simply a utility library.
 It provides the following utilities: